 Click on any of the photos below to enlarge and view slide show.

-Prices for 2017 are as follows: Ewe lambs up to 6 months old - $375.
-Ram lambs up to 6 months old - $425.
-Call for information and pricing on any adult ewes that may be available.
+Prices for 2023 are as follows (breeding stock): Ewe lambs up to 6 months old - $550.
+Ram lambs up to 6 months old - $650.
 All animals are sold as Canadian Sheep Breeders' Association registered through Canadian Livestock Records Corporation.
-Deposits of 50% are required to reserve sheep/lambs.
+Deposits of 50% per animal are required to reserve sheep/lambs.
 Deposits are non-refundable should you change your mind or go elsewhere.